Richard Hillman: 2001–2003

 After making a farewell speech at everyone's request, Richard spots Gail heading home and follows her.
-He is stunned when she accuses him of various crimes after finding out that the tranquilizers were in the cupboard before Richard disposed of them.
-Caught off-guard, Richard confesses to killing Maxine; Gail is shocked, and doesn't buy Richard's excuse when he attempts to put the blame on Aidan for what he did to Sarah.
-In the ensuing argument between them, Richard finally comes clean about his other crimes to Gail - explaining in full detail how he left Duggie for dead after seeing him fall, and then covering up Patrica's disappearance when he himself murdered her.
-Realizing that Audrey, Archie, and Norris were all indeed right about Richard all along, Gail describes her husband as "Norman Bates with a briefcase".
-She then guesses that Richard is sterile and accuses him of not being in love with her, and says that he had merely married her to gain the "ready-made family" that she, David, Sarah and Sarah's daughter, Bethany, provided.
+He is stunned when she accuses him of various crimes after finding out that the tranquillisers were in the cupboard before Richard disposed of them.
+Caught off-guard, Richard confesses to killing Maxine; Gail is shocked and does not buy Richard's excuse when he attempts to blame Aidan for what he did to Sarah.
+In the ensuing argument between them, Richard finally comes clean about his other crimes to Gail, explaining in full detail how he left Duggie for dead after seeing him fall and then covering up Patrica's disappearance when he murdered her.
+Realising that Audrey, Archie, and Norris were right about Richard all along, Gail describes her husband as "Norman Bates with a briefcase".
+She then guesses that Richard is sterile and accuses him of not being in love with her, saying that he had merely married her to gain the "ready-made family" she, David, Sarah and Sarah's daughter, Bethany, provided.
 Richard is horrified by Gail's words and reluctantly leaves.
-Gail then tells the police everything, including the location of Patricia's body and they dig it out of the cement - thus confirming Richard as a guilty man.
+Gail then tells the police everything, including the location of Patricia's body, and they dig it out of the cement, thus confirming Richard as a guilty man.

-As Richard goes on the run, becoming the most wanted man in Britain, his crimes are publicly exposed; with Emily finally learning that Norris was right about Richard all along, while Ashley learns that Richard was the one who killed his wife - not Ade.
+As Richard goes on the run, becoming the most wanted man in Britain, his crimes are publicly exposed, with Emily finally learning that Norris was right about Richard all along, while Ashley learns that Richard was the one who killed his wife, not Ade.
 In response to the news, Ashley confronts Gail over Maxine's murder and wishes her dead.
-In March 2003, Gail's efforts to overcome Richard's antics grow increasingly harder when the police begin investigating her husband's property company - "Kellett Holdings".
-It soon turns out that Richard's company is non-existent and that he had been defrauding several people, including Jack and Vera.
+In March 2003, Gail's efforts to overcome Richard's antics grow increasingly harder when the police investigate her husband's property company, Kellett Holdings.
+It soon turns out that Richard's company is non-existent and that he has been defrauding several people, including Jack and Vera.
 To make matters worse, Gail is under suspicion of collaborating with Richard in his criminal activities when the police confirm that she had been working alongside him in his "company".
-The situation continues to build for Gail when Jack and Vera later learn that Richard has conned them out of their investment.
+The situation worsens for Gail when Jack and Vera later learn that Richard has conned them out of their investment.
 Although Jack gradually copes with the result, Vera begins harassing Gail and even goes as far as to smash their window when Gail is forced to tell them that she cannot afford to repay the money Richard stole from them.
 This soon leads to David smashing Vera's window as she continues harassing his mother.
-When Vera plans to report David to the police after learning about this, David breaks down and explains that Richard is the reason why she lost her money - and is also the reason why Gail is having a difficult time.
-In response, Vera eventually accepts the result and she later makes amends with Gail.
+When Vera plans to report David to the police after learning about this, David breaks down and explains that Richard is the reason why she lost her money and is also the reason why Gail is having a difficult time.
+In response, Vera eventually accepts the result and later makes amends with Gail.